Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Assembling and labeling packages

-When it comes to the taxability of these services, the rules are different in every state.
+When it comes to the taxability of these services, the rules vary by state.
 In some states, shipping is taxable.
 Meanwhile, other states may exempt such services from sales tax.

-On the contrary, handling services are also subject to varying sales tax rules by state, and their taxability can often depend on factors like whether they are separately stated on the invoice or bundled with the product cost.
+On the contrary, handling services also follow varying state sales tax rules, and their taxability often depends on whether the seller lists them separately on the invoice or bundles them with the product cost.

-Given the complexity, it’s easy to get lost between what is taxable and what is not.
+The complexity of these rules can easily confuse businesses about what is and isn’t taxable.
 To stay compliant, learning the fundamental rules in every state is crucial.
 Read on through this guide to discover everything you need to know about sales tax on shipping.

 Factors That Determine Shipping Taxability

-There are important factors that play a role in identifying the taxability of shipping services.
+There are important factors that determine the taxability of shipping services.
 In general, there are 3 main aspects to consider, those are:

 Understanding the intricacies of shipping taxabilities can be difficult at first.
 Thus, here’s a more in-depth explanation to fully grasp the differences between these essential factors.